Who won both Oscar and Booker Prize?

-Breaking News: A Rare Achievement – The Double Triumph of Oscar and Booker Prize
+Breaking News: A Rare Achievement – The Oscar and Booker Prize Double

-In a remarkable feat that has left the literary and film worlds buzzing with excitement, a select few individuals have managed to secure both the prestigious Oscar and Booker Prize.
-These coveted accolades, representing the pinnacle of achievement in the realms of cinema and literature respectively, are rarely won the same person.
-Today, we delve into the exclusive club of individuals who have achieved this extraordinary double triumph.
+In a remarkable feat that has left the entertainment and literary worlds buzzing with excitement, a select few individuals have managed to achieve the extraordinary distinction of winning both an Oscar and the Booker Prize.
+These prestigious accolades, representing the pinnacle of achievement in the realms of film and literature respectively, are highly coveted and rarely bestowed upon the same person.
+Let’s delve into this exclusive club and explore the remarkable individuals who have achieved this remarkable double.

 What is the Oscar?